 |Informal and diminutive suffix||onii-chan [お兄ちゃん]||onee-chan [お姉ちゃん]|

 |Totally informal with diminutive suffix||nii-chan [兄ちゃん]||nee-chan [姉ちゃん]|

-|Alternative to nii e nee||ani [兄]||ane [姉]|
+|Alternative to nii and nee||ani [兄]||ane [姉]|

-|Precious, dear, honorable||Aniki [兄貴]||aneki [姉貴]|
+|Precious, esteemed, honorable||Aniki [兄貴]||aneki [姉貴]|

-We have already mentioned that brother and younger sister are imouto [妹] and otouto [弟], but it is not so common to use suffixes as san [さん] and chan [ちゃん] for younger siblings, but neither is it wrong or unusual.
+We already mentioned that brother and little sister are imouto [妹] and otouto [弟], but remember that it is not as common to use suffixes as san [さん] and chan [ちゃん] for younger siblings, but neither is it wrong or unusual.

 If you search for younger sister at the jisho you will see that there are infinite ways to convey the idea of a younger sister, however unusual.

 If we want to speak in the plural brothers and sisters we can use the combination of the ideograms of older brother with younger brother.
 Speaking in Japanese kyoudai [兄弟] and sisters in Japanese are spelled shimai [姉妹].